bmadcode/hak-news-aiadd-1/README.md

 ## Project Overview

 HakNews is an intelligent news digest service that delivers curated summaries of top Hacker News stories and discussions directly to your inbox.
 The service leverages AI to provide concise, meaningful summaries of both articles and community discussions, helping tech professionals stay informed without information overload.

+## Features

+- Fetch top stories from Hacker News with comments
+- AI-powered summarization of articles and comments
+- Configurable number of stories and comments
+- Rate limiting and caching for optimal performance
+- Comprehensive error handling
+- Type-safe API with OpenAPI/Swagger documentation

 ## HAKATA - HackerNews AI Agent KATA